redstrate/Kawari/doc/src/contributing.md

 * [AllowLoginFail](https://codeberg.org/redstrate/AllowLoginFail) to stop the game from rage quitting after hitting lobby errors.
 * [Scripter](https://codeberg.org/redstrate/Scripter) for inspecting the client's Lua state.

-## Packet capture

-The well-tested packet capturing solutions are [TemporalStasis](https://github.com/WorkingRobot/TemporalStasis/) and [Project Chronofoil](https://github.com/ProjectChronofoil).
-You should use Project Chronofoil under most circumstances, but it requires Dalamud.
-TemporalStasis works like a standalone proxy server, and can work with a vanilla game.

-To extract `.cfcap` captures from Project Chronofoil, use `cfcap-expand` from [XIVPacketTools](https://codeberg.org/redstrate/XIVPacketTools).

 ## Updating to new patches

 Here are the various things that should be checked when updating Kawari to a newer patch: